intltechventures/Lab.Architecture/Governance.Data/README.md

-### Data Lineage: Commercial Solutions
+## Commercial Solutions

 - NOTE:
   + ```I'm still sourcing candidate entries for this section```
   + ```???``` - indicates this solution may provide *some* coverage for one-or-more of the desired capabilities - but has not yet been researched/evaluated for possible fit...
-  + (:bulb::bulb::bulb:) - indicates this may be something worth considering first
+  + ( :bulb: :bulb: :bulb: ) - indicates this may be something worth considering first
-  + (:bulb:) - indicates this may be something worth considering as an alternative...
+  + ( :bulb: ) - indicates this may be something worth considering as an alternative...

 - Ab-initio Software